-What is a cryptocurrency?
+What is cryptocurrency?

 In essence, cryptocurrencies are:

-What are some examples of how cryptocurrencies are being used?
+How are cryptocurrencies being used?

 Bitcoin was invented to be a form of digital money, but since then cryptocurrencies have become more sophisticated.